 To understand why wake-up grogginess happens, we need to look at how sleep homeostasis works (one-half of the Two Laws of Sleep).
 You can picture sleep homeostasis as a seesaw that wants to be balanced.
 But, what causes it to go off balance?
 The answer: sleep pressure.

 When you are awake, a drowsiness-inducing compound called adenosine gradually builds up in your brain, leading to ever-increasing sleep pressure.
-It's why you occasionally yawn throughout the day and fall asleep by your bedtime.
+It's why you occasionally yawn throughout the day and, hopefully, fall asleep by your bedtime.

-Mounting daytime sleep pressure unbalances the sleep homeostatic seesaw and tilts it on one side.
-When your brain purges adenosine during nighttime sleep or daytime naps, the seesaw returns to baseline.
+Mounting daytime sleep pressure unbalances the sleep homeostatic seesaw to tilt it on one side.
+When your brain purges adenosine during nighttime sleep or daytime naps, the seesaw resets.